 It's finally summer!
 Stay safe, have fun, and enjoy your break! ☀️🩴🏖️

-about 1 month ago, Woodmore Local Schools
+3 months ago, Woodmore Local Schools

 Cartoon beach theme with a body of water, sand, beach umbrella, ball, flip flops, and a sailboat in the water.
 There is a sun in the top left.
 The text reads "Enjoy your summer break!"